Merry Christmas, Now Pucker Up

 It looked sorta innocent just dangling there, wrapped in a garish red bow, and the berries almost looked good enough to eat . . . but Ranma wasn't fooled.
 Thanks to nuts like Kodachi and the Amazons he knew how dangerous plants could be, so keeping a safe distance away he continued to eye it distrustfully, as though any minute now it'd start spraying off noxious fumes.

-"What'd you say this stuff was called again, Kasumi?" he asked her.
+"What'd you say this stuff was called again, Kasumi?"

 "I believe Nabiki called it Mistletoe.
 Lovely, isn't it?"